Norwich heritage walk

 LENGTH: full walk 2.5 miles (4km).

-Medium route: to King Street, ending at the Castle.
+Medium route: continue to King Street, ending at the Castle.

-Long route: continue through the markets and return to Hungate.
+Long route: proceed to the markets and return to Hungate.

-Download a walk map or follow the walk overview on your phone.
+Download a walk map, or follow this online walk overview on your phone, or download the Paston Footprints app for ios.

 TERRAIN: mostly pavements: some uneven or cobbled.